noahseis/webrtc2sip/readme_install_walkthrough.txt

-Make the change to the extension for web phone in the custom conf for each extension Set the url to use the web phone in system settings
+NOT NEEDED - Make the change to the extension for web phone in the custom conf for each extension Set the url to use the web phone in system settings

 Good luck